 Seasonal and Diurnal Wind Analysis

-We used wind data from the Tumalo Ridge RAWS (the station closest to Bend) to estimate the frequently that daytime and nighttime winds were from a direction that would carry smoke away from Bend.
+We used wind data from the Tumalo Ridge RAWS (the station closest to Bend) to estimate the frequency that daytime and nighttime winds were from a direction that would carry smoke away from Bend.
 We assessed how often northwesterly through northeasterly winds occurred during the day (to transport smoke away from Bend) and how often southeasterly to southwesterly winds occur during the nighttime (to determine if nighttime drainage flows are responsible for the smoke intrusions) (Table 6).
 The most suitable wind conditions in this region occur when north winds occur during the day and south winds do not occur at night.
 Nighttime southerly winds occur 69% – 80% of the time, making acceptable wind conditions a somewhat rare occurrence (5% - 13%).

 The Tumalo Ridge stations showed strong S – WSW flows at night for all seasons while Lava Butte nighttime wind was SSW – WSW (Appendix A).
 During the day Lava Butte also had a similar pattern of SW flows with some northerly flows as well.
 Round Mountain was different in that it had a NW pattern, with some flows from all directions as well.
 This station is located at a higher elevation (1798 m) and was the furthest removed (47 km) from Bend.
 Seasonal analysis shows that these wind conditions occur 77% of the time annually.